annasajkh/CppTemplatePremakeWorkspace/README.md

 ```
 vcpkg install
 premake5 vs2022
-open and build it in visual studio
 ```

+open and build it in visual studio<br>

 for linux
 ```
 vcpkg install